helgoboss/helgobox/doc/user-guide.md

 hundreds.
 On the very bottom you see some information about the version of ReaLearn that you are running.
 It's important to include this information in bug reports.

+It can be useful to route all keyboard input to ReaLearn, so you can enter spaces in the "Search" field:

+1. Right click ReaLearn FX in the FX chain.
+2. Enable "Send all keyboard input to plug-in".

 #### Adding a mapping

 **Let's see how to add and use our first mapping:**